Terpene Spotlight: Nerolidol

 - Tea tree oil

 Nerolidol as a Functional Ingredient

 The sedative effects of nerolidol pair beautifully with our Gold Country Afgoo.
-Our Ginger Goo Drops are a great way to get the most out of these soothing properties.
+Our Ginger truffles are a great way to get the most out of these soothing properties.
 Many people find that these dark chocolate truffles calm their anxiety and help them go to sleep and stay asleep through the night.

 How to Eat More Nerolidol